 One of the most common reasons why Google Analytics reports can be inaccurate is because it’s tracking logged-in users.

-When you’re logged in as an administrator, author, editor, or any other user role and previewing your site, Google Analytics counts your visits as real visits and adds to your site’s total visits.
+When you’re logged in as an administrator, author, editor, or any other user role in WordPress and previewing your site, Google Analytics counts your visits as real visits and adds to your site’s total visits.

 Automatically Exclude Logged-In Users from Tracking (Easy Way)

-Simply go to Insights » Settings from your WordPress dashboard and click on the Advanced tab at the top.
+Once you have MonsterInsights installed, simply go to Insights » Settings from your WordPress dashboard and click on the Advanced tab at the top.

 Now under the Permissions box, you can add different roles under Exclude These User Roles From Tracking option.